Making Healthcare Human Again

 Vaccination decisions do not affect patient acceptance or continuity of care in our practice.

-Patients communicate with the practice during regular business hours via phone or secure messaging.
-Messages are reviewed and addressed by the care team during business hours.
+Patients communicate with the practice during regular business hours by phone or through the secure Spruce messaging app.
+Messages are reviewed and addressed by our care team during regular business hours.

 Yes.
 When specialty care is needed, we can help guide referrals and coordinate care to support continuity between your primary care and specialist treatment.